Vision 2020 and Beyond Indian Medical PG Practice Questions and MCQs

 * **Prophylaxis:** Under the National Vitamin A Prophylaxis Program, the first dose (1 lakh IU) is given at 9 months (with Measles vaccine), followed by 2 lakh IU every 6 months until age 5 (Total 9 doses/17 lakh IU).

-Vision 2020 and Beyond Indian Medical PG Question 10: Which of the following is not included in the SAFE strategy?
+Vision 2020 and Beyond Indian Medical PG Question 10: Who is the chairman of the district blindness control society?

 More Vision 2020 and Beyond Indian Medical PG questions available in the OnCourse app.
 Practice MCQs, flashcards, and get detailed explanations.